Andrew McCallum

 The goal of my current research is to dramatical increase our ability to mine actionable knowledge from unstructured text.
 I am especially interested in information extraction from the Web, understanding the connections between people and between organizations, expert finding, social network analysis, and mining the scientific literature & community.

 Toward this end my group and I develop and employ various methods in statistical machine learning, natural language processing and information retrieval.
 We tend toward probabilistic approaches, graphical models, and Bayesian methods.
-Recently we have been working with various conditionally-trained undirected graphical models (conditional random fields)---for finite-state sequence segmentation and tagging, coreference analysis, relational classification, and other problems.
+Methodologically, our work over the past several divides into two families: (1) conditionally-trained undirected graphical models (conditional random fields)---not just for finite-state sequence modeling, but also more complex relational domains including coreference, alignment, schema matching, and various relational domains.
+(2) Bayesian generative latent variable models, including "topic models," and "structured topic models", which jointly model text with other structured meta-data.
+We have been applying these topic models to language modeling, data mining textual databases, and social network analysis.

 Unified Information Extraction and Data Mining